Migrants, sex workers take pride of place in Bangkok art festival

 “This work gives them a voice.”

-Firoz Mahmud also addresses migration with his stylised photographs of Bangladeshis in large green glasses seeing a better life in Thailand.
+Firoz Mahmud also addresses migration with his stylized photographs of Bangladeshis in large green glasses seeing a better life in Thailand.

 “Why must that be the only option?”